European Regulation for Combating Deforestation – EUDR-

 One of the key requirements is the obligation for Operators (those involved in the implementation) to avoid supplying raw materials or products that are not free from deforestation or that have not been produced in accordance with the relevant legislation of the country of production.

-Companies that introduce products into (or export from) the EU (referred to as Operators under the regulation) are required to implement a Due Diligence system.
-This involves conducting risk assessments and mitigating any non-negligible risks before introducing products into (or exporting from) the EU market.
+Companies introducing into (or exporting from) the EU products, (Operator according to the regulation) are obliged to implement a Due Diligence system, performing risk assessments and mitigating any risks that are not considered negligible, before introducing into (or exporting from) the EU market.

 Operators are also obliged to publicly report annually, as widely as possible, and include online their Due Diligence system and the measures they have taken to ensure compliance with their obligations.